Dayda1us/Charles-Virtual-Homelab/README.md

 # Charles' Homelab
-## Description
+## Introduction
-The purpose of this repository is to document everything that I've done to my homelab and keep track of my learning progress.
+The purpose of creating this respository is to store scripts that are used in my homelab environment and document everything that I've done to keep track of my learning progress.

-## Disclaimer
+## ⚠️ Disclaimer
-The scripts that I created are used only for testing/demonstration purposes.
-Please do not use these scripts on a production environment.
+The scripts that I created are used for testing/demonstration purposes only.
+Please do not use these script on a production environment.